lewis-kori/gridsome-portfolio/content/projects/muthaiga.md

 featured: true
 ---

-Golf booking and ecommerce app for the prestigious Muthaiga Golf Club
+Golf booking and ecommerce app for the prestigious Muthaiga Golf Club.
+The saas application which incorporated e-commerce for the various merchandise as well as foodstuff the club offers.
+The application also features a golf booking facility which helped the club's member participation spike by a staggering 60%.
+Dormant members could now see the innovation and took positively to it.